-Between June 30, 2018 and June 30, 2019, RPP net assets increased from \$5,114.0 million to \$5,322.9 million (see Pension Assets on page 23).
-Total fees and expenses increased from \$46.5 million in 2018 to \$51.5 million in 2019.
-As indicated in the above chart, total fees and expenses for the plan in 2019 were 0.99% of the average market value of net assets of the pension plan, an increase from 0.95% in 2018.
+Between June 30, 2020 and June 30, 2021, RPP net assets increased from \$5,473.6 million to \$6,866.1 million (see Pension Assets on page 25).
+Total fees and expenses increased from \$50.8 million in 2020 to \$60.5 million in 2021.
+As indicated in the above chart, total fees and expenses for the plan in 2021 were 0.98% of the average market value of net assets of the pension plan, an increase from 0.94% in 2020.

 The management expense ratio (MER) is a standard investment industry ratio which compares the costs of investment management, both direct and indirect, to the total assets under management.
-The MER includes expenses incurred by UTAM and all investment management fees except for investment manager performance fees.
+The MER includes expenses incurred by UTAM and all management fees paid to external managers but does not include performance fees paid to external managers.
 It excludes other pension administration costs such as external audit fees, records administration, actuarial fees and University of Toronto administrative fees.
 It also uses the average annual market values for the year.
-The MER for the pension master trust was 0.93% in 2019, an increase from 0.89% in 2018.
+The MER for the pension master trust was 0.93% in 2021, an increase from 0.89% in 2020.

-A question of obvious interest is why total fees and expenses for the RPP and RPP(OISE) increased in percentage terms during the period 2007 to 2009.
+A question of obvious interest is why total fees and expenses for the RPP and RPP(OISE) increased in percentage terms during 2008 and 2009.
 This was due to several factors.
 Starting in 2005 and 2006, the investment strategy placed increasing emphasis on alternative assets such as hedge funds and private investments, which generally have higher investment management fees than traditional investments such as public fixed income or public equities.
 It is anticipated that despite their higher management fees, alternative assets will diversify portfolio risk and generate higher investment returns in the long-run compared to comparable public market investments.
 In addition, the fall in asset values in 2008 and 2009 also caused a marked increase in fees and expenses in relation to asset values.

 It is important to note that fees and expenses should not be viewed in isolation.
 Instead, they should be considered alongside the value created as a result of paying these fees.
-For example, the Pension Master Trust performance (net of all investment fees) exceeded that of the benchmark portfolio by 1.0% per year over the five-year period ending June 30, 2019, which equates to approximately \$190 million in dollar terms.
+For example, the Pension Master Trust performance (net of all investment fees) exceeded that of the benchmark portfolio by 1.30% per year over the ten-year period ending June 30, 2021, which equates to approximately \$502 million in dollar terms.